The Whirling Dervishes Of Khartoum, Sudan

 As we were leaving, these girls stopped us for an interview.
 You don’t get many tourists in Sudan…

-One thought on “The Whirling Dervishes Of Khartoum, Sudan
+2 thoughts on “The Whirling Dervishes Of Khartoum, Sudan

 1. Pingback: Visiting Sudan – Scenes of Khartoum « The Velvet Rocket